 The net asset value per Share of each Share Class of each Portfolio shall be determined by the Administrator under the supervision of the Board of Directors.
-The net asset value per Share of a particular class will be calculated by dividing (i) the total assets of the Portfolio attributable to that class less the total liabilities of the Portfolio attributable to that class by (ii) the total number of Shares of that Class of the Portfolio outstanding.
+The net asset value per Share of a particular class will be calculated by dividing (i) the total assets of the Portfolio attributable to that class less the total liabilities of the Portfolio attributable to that class of the Portfolio outstanding.
 Shares of each Portfolio and Class and any additional portfolios in the Fund are expected to perform differently, and each Portfolio (and class if appropriate) will bear its own fees and expenses (to the extent specifically attributable to the Portfolio (or class)).
 In particular, the costs associated with the conversion of monies in connection with the purchase, redemption and exchange of Shares of a Portfolio denominated in one currency but also offered in another currency will normally be borne by the relevant class and will be reflected in the net asset value of such class of Shares.
 Consequently, the net asset value per Share of each Portfolio and of different classes of a single Portfolio, if appropriate, is expected to differ.